pkallas/Simple_Book_Store/README.md

 ## Local Installation & Usage
 - Fork or clone the repository.
-- Have Node and Postgres installed
+- Have Node and Postgres installed.
 - Run the command "npm install" in your terminal.
-- Run the command "npm run db:init" in your terminal to create the database.
+- Run the command "npm run db-init" in your terminal to create the database.
 - Run the command "npm start" in your terminal to start the server.
 - Go to the address that appears in your terminal.

+## Testing
+- Fork or clone the repository.
+- Have Node and Postgres installed.
+- Run the command "npm install" in your terminal.
+- Run the command "npm run db-init-test" in your terminal to create the test database.
+- Run the command "npm test" to view the status of the tests.